jetstream-cloud/js2docs/docs/general/instancemgt.md

 If your software stack sometimes needs a large flavor to run a compute-intensive job, but you can develop and tune it on a smaller flavor, consider resizing _down_ to a small flavor for development work, and back _up_ when you're ready to run it at a larger scale.
 This get you best performance when you need it, while conserving your allocation when you don't.

-Moving to a larger size is generally **not** appropriate in these situations:
+Moving to a larger flavor is generally **not** appropriate in these situations:

 - The speed of your workload is limited by a process that is single-threaded (not parallelized).
 If this process cannot be parallelized then resizing is unlikely to speed it up.
 - The speed of your workload is limited by disk or network transfer speed.
 Larger instances do not have faster storage or network connectivity.